USS Hugh L. Scott: War service

 On 31 July 1941, President Pierce was delivered by American President Lines to the War Department at San Francisco for operation by the US Army, which renamed her USAT Hugh L. Scott after General Hugh L. Scott, who was Army Chief of Staff 1914–17 and interim Secretary of War February—March 1916.
 The ship made one round trip to Honolulu before voyaging to Manila and redelivered to American President Lines for a special State Department mission to Hong Kong and Shanghai.
 In late October she returned to San Francisco by way of Manila to make one more round trip to Manila returning to San Francisco 25 December 1941.
 The ship made two trips to Australia in early 1942 and was then ordered to the US East Coast arriving at New York in July 1942.

+On 30 April 1942, the 32nd Infantry Division boarded a convoy of seven Matson Line ships, including Hugh L. Scott and the S.S.
+Lurline at Pier 42 in San Francisco.
+The convoy (SF 43) was escorted by the cruiser USS Indianapolis and two corvettes.
+Taking a southerly route to avoid the Japanese Navy, they arrived in southern Australia at Port Adelaide on 14 May 1942, having traveled 9000 mi in 23 days.

 On 14 August 1942, she was transferred to the US Navy and converted into an attack transport by Tietjen and Long of Hoboken, New Jersey.
 On 7 September 1942, she was commissioned as USS Hugh L. Scott, under the command of Captain Harold J. Wright.

 Hugh L. Scott took part in Operation Torch, the Allied invasion of French North Africa.
 As part of Transport Division 3 (TransDiv 3), she sailed on 24 October after intensive amphibious training.
 She approached the beaches at Fedhala, French Morocco, early on the morning of 8 November and landed her troops.
 She then cleared the immediate invasion area and did not return until 11 November, when she entered the refueling area and then anchored in the exposed Fedhala roadstead to unload her supplies.